Financial wellness programs are on the rise

 We’ve determined that financial stress comes at a cost to the organization—in lost productivity and absenteeism—of more than $1,900 per employee, per year.
 That’s a bottom-line effect on businesses of all sizes: A small business of 100 employees loses $190,000 per year to financial stress, a midsize company of 600 employees loses more than $1 million annually, and a large employer with 10,000 employees loses $19 million per year.
 The cost of a financial wellness program can pale in comparison with the cost of financial unwellness.

 Who worries about personal finances at work?

 - Participants with a fair or poor financial situation

 - Generation X and millennials

 Financial wellness programs need to address the basics

 In our survey, we learned that workers appreciate the availability of financial wellness resources, as 6 in 10 feel that financial wellness programs make them more likely to stay with their employer.
 And those with access to financial resources at work take more action to manage their basic finances.
 Of course, every organization will have some unique needs, but there are a few universal financial worries that should be considered when developing a program.

-Overall, financial wellness programs need to help stressed workers address their primary worries—which are retirement savings and emergency savings.
-And for people who have student loans, paying off their student loan debt is the number one concern.
+Overall, financial wellness programs need to help stressed workers address their primary worries—retirement savings and emergency savings.
+For people who have student loans, paying off their student loan debt is the number one concern.